NOC Tools and Software in 2026: An Operational Perspective

 ServiceNow Logo

 ServiceNow is a comprehensive enterprise workflow and ITSM platform.
-It allows your organization to set up and handle proper flows and configurations for incidents, changes, problems, and much more right out of the box.
-It's an incredibly robust and multifaceted ITSM tool—the “gold standard” as far as ticketing systems are concerned.
+It allows your organization to set up and handle proper flows and configurations for incidents, changes, problems, and much more out of the box.
+It's an incredibly capable and multifaceted ITSM tool, widely regarded as the gold standard for enterprise ticketing systems.

-Because it’s the gold standard, it’s an expensive toolset to purchase and implement.
-It’s also, as we’ve seen firsthand, quite “generic.”
+Because it's the gold standard, it's expensive to purchase and implement.
+And as we've seen firsthand, it arrives fairly "generic."
 Customizing and optimizing the workflows to meet your organization's specific needs takes time and energy.
-Like some of the other tools we’ve mentioned here, ServiceNow has a wide array of powerful capabilities, but it doesn’t dictate those workflows.
+Like some of the other tools here, ServiceNow has a wide array of powerful capabilities, but it doesn't dictate those workflows.
 You have to build out the service catalog and each of the various workflows.

 Jira